 - You will be provided five (5) pieces of scratch paper.
 You will be provided with scratch paper and a pen with which you can take notes during the exam.
 These will be collected at the conclusion of the exam.
 You cannot take any notes from the test site.

 - You will not be allowed to bring any food or drink into the testing room.

-- The test administrator will play a short video clip to verify that the sound level is acceptable to you.
+- You will have an opportunity to verify that the video quality and sound level within CASLI Exam System is acceptable to you.

 - The test administrator will start the exam and the webcam which will record your responses.

 Here are the general instructions for taking the exam: